Parking chair: Use in inclement weather

-While use is year-round, it is a particularly time-honored tradition in heavy snowfall accumulation, when a resident who "digs out" their spot on the street essentially declares ownership, which often goes unchallenged by neighbors for fear of retribution.
+While use is year-round, it is a particularly time-honored tradition in heavy snowfall accumulation, when a resident who digs out their spot on the street essentially declares ownership, which often goes unchallenged by neighbors for fear of retribution.

 The idea of the practice is that the person reserves the space from which they have freed their vehicle for future parking during the remainder of the storm and as long as snow remains on the ground.
 It is generally a Lockean recognition that the effort of the physical exertion of digging provides an entitlement to the space where the vehicle was previously located.
 But in some instances, spaces get reserved in this fashion even before a snowstorm starts.

 Origin

 The practice is common throughout areas of the United States susceptible to large amounts of snow and where curbside parking on residential streets is the norm, especially in the Northeast.

 The items used have sometimes been referred to as the Pittsburgh Parking Chair, due to their common use in Pittsburgh and its nearby suburbs.
 Pittsburgh is a very hilly area, with houses very close together, and many older neighborhoods predate cars, having narrow streets with no driveways to park in and parking on only one side of the street.
 While such ad hoc parking restrictions have no legal standing in the city of Pittsburgh, common and long standing community tradition supports their use.
-As the "parking chair" is part of the culture of the city, local police generally turn a blind eye to these impromptu markers, which under legal jurisdiction, technically qualify as "abandoned furniture".
+As the parking chair is part of the culture of the city, local police generally turn a blind eye to these impromptu markers, which under legal jurisdiction, technically qualify as "abandoned furniture".

 Photographic evidence of the tradition has been found dating back at least to the 1950s.
 It is believed that the practice existed earlier, as the number of vehicles on residential streets has exceeded the number of available spaces.

-The origin of this practice may be outside the United States, as it is also a common practice in southern Italy.
+The origin of this practice may be outside the United States, as it is also a common practice in southern Italy, and with other objects in the United Kingdom.